jackdewinter/pymarkdown/newdocs/src/quick-starts/scanning.md

 ## Scan a Directory Recursively

-This command scans all Markdown files in the directory `sample/` and in **all of its subdirectories**, reporting any rule violations that it finds.
+This command scans all Markdown files in the directory `sample/` and in **all of its subdirectories**, reporting any problems that it finds.

 - You can use either the long option `--recurse` or the short option `-r` to enable recursive scanning.